christopherwebb/rust_ray_tracer/README.md

 ### rust_ray_assemble

+The `cargo run --bin rust_ray_assemble -w 2000 -h 1000` command takes in the rays produced by the ray tracer, and outputs a 2000x1000 image in PPM format.

 Receives the json line results from the tracer, and averages the results out to produce the final PPM format image.
 Waits until the end of the input (EOF) before it begins the averaging process.

 ```